 - 1. Geographical background of Indian history: physiography; major routes of communication: cultural and economic deversity; human types. - 2.
 Sources of Ancient Indian History; archaeology excavated data, monuments and architecture; coins inscriptions, sculpture, painting; literature-indigenous and foreign; limitations of the available sources; historiography of ancient India. - 3.
-Pre-history the methods and significance of pre-historic studies; problem of human origin in India; the sequence of stone-age industries in India; lower middle and upper palaeolithic industries; cultural patterns. - 4.
-Proto-history: beginnings of food production or the neolithic economy in India; early settlements in Baluchistan and the greater Indus Valley; the Harappan culture; its different aspects and problems; nomenclature, distribution, major excavated and explored sites with special reference to town-planning, features of meterial culture, religion and script; social and political structure; chronology; origin, decline and legacy; post-Harappan chalcolithic and other cultures - 5.
-Cultural patterns from C. 1500 B.C. to 600 B.C. : - (a) Vedic literature; the Aryan hypothesis; economy, society, polity and ideological beliefs; continuity and change as refleted in the later Vedic literature. - (b) Archaeological evidence; copper hoards; beginning of iron and iron-age cultures. - 6.
-New relegion movements; meterial and ideological background; development of Agriculture, craft, industries, and the second urbanization; social structure, Mahavira, Jain Religion and Philosophy; Gautama Buddha, Buddhist religion and Philosophy; social dimensions of new religions.
+Pre-history, the methods and significance of pre-historic studies; problem of human origin in India; the sequence of stone-age industries in India; lower middle and upper palacolithic industries; cultural patterns. - 4.
+Proto-history: beginnings of food production or the neolithic economy in India; early settlements in Baluchistan and the greater Indus Valley; the Harappan culture; its different aspects and problems: nomenclature, distribution, major excavated and explored sites with special reference to town-planning features of material culture, religion and script; social and political structure; chronology; origin, decline and legacy; post-Harappan chalcolithic and other cultures. - 5.
+Cultural patterns from C. 1500 B.C. to 600 B.C.: - (a) Vedic literature; the Aryan hypothesis; economy, society, policy and ideological beliefs; continuity and change as reflected in the later Vedic literature. - (b) Archaeological evidence; copper hoards; beginning of iron and iron age cultures. - 6.
+New religion movements; material and ideological background; development of Agriculture, craft, industries, and the second urbanization: social structure, Mahavira, Jain

-- Rise of territorial states; state formations in the Ganga valley; monarchical and non monarchical forms of government; rise of Magadha, beginning of contact with the Persian and the Greek world - 8.
-Age of the Mauryas: the establishment of the first empire; nature and scope of the Mauryan state; administrative organisation: society, economy, religion and art; Ashoka's concept of Dhamma; external relations of the Mauryas; decline of the Mauryas. - 9.
+- Religion and Philosophy; Gautama Buddha, Buddhist religion and Philosophy: social dimensions of new religions. - 7.
+Rise of territorial states; state formations in the Ganga valley; monarchical and non-monarchical forms of government; rise of Magadha, beginning of contact with the Persian and the Greek world. - 8.
+Age of the Mauryas the establishment of the first empire; nature and scope of the Mauryan state; administrative organisation: society, economy, religion and art; Ashoka's concept of Dhamma; external relations of the Mauryas; decline of the Mauryas. - 9.
 Developments in the post-Mauryan period (c.
-200 B.C.-A.D.
-300). - (a) Survey of political developments with special reference to the Shungas, Kushanas and Satavahanas. - (b) Administrative institutions. - (c) Growth of trade and commerce; organization of industries; urban settlements. - (d) Scientific and cultural developments with special reference to literature, religion, philosophy; rise of Shaivism, Vaishnavism, Mahayanism and the arts. - (e) Social life. - 10.
-Development in the South; the material data from the Megaliths; 'state formation; social structure; spread of Brahmanical, Buddhist and Jain Cultures; Sangam literature and its significance. - 11.
-The age of the Guptas: - (a) Beginnings and expansion of the empire; nature and scope of the state; administrative institutions. - (b) Social and economic changes with special reference to urban pattern, agrarian structure, trade and currency system. - (c) Cultural developments: art, literature, religion. - (d) Science and technology. - 12.
-Northern India, C. A.D.
-550-750 - (a) Hunas, Later Guptas, Maukharis, Maitrakas and other dynastics.
+200 B.C.:-A.D.
+3000). - (a) Survey of political developments with special reference to the Shungas, Kushanas and Satavahanas. - (b) Administrative institutions. - (c) Growth of trade and commerce; organization of industries, urban settlements. - (d) Scientific and cultural developments with special reference to literature, religion, philosophy; rise of Shaivism, Vaishnavism, Mahayanism and the arts. - (e) Social life. - 10.
+Development in the South; the material data from the Megaliths; state formation; social structure; spread of Brahmanical, Buddhist and Jain Cultures; Sangam literature and its significance. - 11.
+The age of the Guptas: - (a) Beginnings and expansion of the empire; nature and scope of the state; administrative institutions. - (b) Social and economic changes with special reference to urban pattern, agrarian structure, trade and currency system. - (c) Cultural developments : art, literature, religion.